 Message Include failed: <logical disk="" name=""></logical> Explanation Electrical and logical mounting of a disk drive failed.
 Appropriate Check for errors in the route to the disk (related PCI adapter, cable, extended file unit, etc.) action Check whether the size of the new disk is smaller than that of the original one.

 Message Include failed about all disks.
 Explanation Resynchronization copying of all replaced disks failed.
+Appropriate action Take action according to the error message on each disk.

+No disk found.

+No applicable disk is found in the error statistics information for preventive replacement.

+No action is required.

+-

-Appropriate action Take action according to the error message on each disk. uction Message No disk found.
-Explanation No applicable disk is found in the error statistics information for preventive replacement.
-Appropriate No action is required. action Message Error statistics information does not exist.
-Explanation No statistics information exists for the selected disk because no errors occurred for this disk Appropriate No action is required. action Message Internal error.
+Message Error statistics information does not exist.
+Explanation No statistics information exists for the selected disk because no errors occurred for this disk.
+Appropriate action No action is required.

+Message Internal error.
 Explanation An error occurred during program processing.
+Appropriate Contact a certified service engineer. action

+Message Failed to execute command Explanation A command used in the menu returned abnormally.
 Appropriate action Contact a certified service engineer.

-Message Failed to execute command Explanation A command used in the menu returned abnormally.
-Appropriate Contact a certified service engineer. action Message The error counter initialized failure.
-Explanation Statistics information reset processing started from the error information reset screen failed Appropriate Contact a certified service engineer.
-Appropriate action Selected disk is not supported.
+Message The error counter initialized failure.
+Explanation Statistics information reset processing started from the error information reset screen failed.
+Appropriate Contact a certified service engineer. action

+Message Selected disk is not supported.

+Explanation The selected disk is not supported for hot swap controlled from the Machine Administration

+menu.

+Appropriate Select a valid disk.

-When replacing a disk of a RAID device, follow the maintenance procedure for the device.
+action When replacing a disk of a RAID device, follow the maintenance procedure for the device.